ai/autoprefixer-rails/README.md

 }
 ```

-Autoprefixer will see in own database (from [Can I Use](http://caniuse.com/))
-with current browser statistics and properties support and adds only
+Autoprefixer will take database with current browser statistics
-actual prefixes by Assets Pipeline:
+and properties support and adds only actual prefixes by Assets Pipeline:

 ```css
 a {